Engee documentation

 after(n,tick)

-`tick' — the clock cycle of the state machine.
+tick — the clock cycle of the finite state machine.

-Returns true if the associated state remains active for at least n clock cycles since its activation.
-Otherwise, it returns `false'.
+Returns true if the associated state remains active for at least n cycles from the moment of its activation.
+Otherwise, it returns false.

 after(3,tick)[x>3]